cc459/predictive-analysis/README.md

 ```
 This ensures that anyone else working on the project will have access to the updated dependencies.

-*If you are facing issues running the code, specifically ModuleNotFoundErrors, simply download the module indicated that isn't install using the command "pip install <module_name>" in terminal.
+*If you are facing issues running the code, specifically ModuleNotFoundErrors, simply download the module indicated that isn't installed using the command "pip install <module_name>" in terminal.